-Currently, Arrive is offering volunteer placements in: (1) Uriri, Migori County, Kenya, and (2) Awaso, Maasailand, Kenya.
+Currently, wrrive is offering volunteer placements in: (1) Uriri, Migori County, Kenya, and (2) Ewuaso, Maasailand, Kenya.

 Arrive is dedicated to offering the best worthwhile, genuine, and cost-efficient volunteer experience in the world.
 The founders of Arrive believe every person is different and has different skills, and that those skills should be used in the volunteer project.
 Flexibility is essential when determining the best possible volunteer program for each individual volunteer.
 For example, soccer players can run free soccer clinics for local students and street children.
 Or, engineers can work on a variety of projects and even start new projects!
 For each special skill, there is a special volunteer project Arrive will work to create.
 However, most volunteers can choose a wide variety of volunteer activities that fall under one of the three pillars of volunteer work: Education, Health, and Community Development.